 So what the hell is wrong with Americans?
-I have 20 regular vacation days a year and 20 carryover days, yet can’t seem to take more than 18 days off a year on average for the past five years.
+Why are we so afraid of taking vacation when we have the days to take?
+I have 20 regular vacation days a year and 20 carryover days.
+Yet, I can’t seem to take more than 18 days off a year on average for the past five years.
 Let’s discuss!

 * Fear of falling behind and missing out.
 Every time I go on vacation, I feel some level of remorse for all the things I’ve missed out at work.
 It could be senior colleagues visiting from out of town, education workshop sessions, client outings, or internal activities in general.
 If you’re not eating your prime rib sandwich, someone else will!